LawnGnome/c-sdk/GUIDE.md

 Start the daemon:

 ```
-../bin/daemon -f -logfile stdout -loglevel debug
+./bin/daemon -f -logfile stdout -loglevel debug
 ```

+Run your test application and check the `c-agent.log` file for output.

 ### Features
-* [x] Named transactions
+* Transactions
+  * Transaction events
-* [x] Web and non-web transactions events
+  * Web and non-web transactions
-* [X] Transaction event attributes
+  * Custom attributes
-* [x] Logging levels
+* Logging levels

 ### About

 #### Thread safety
 If you want to do anything beyond timing (e.g. events or attributes), transactions are *not* thread safe.
 Scope transactions to single threads.

 #### Agent-daemon communication
 The agent makes blocking writes to the daemon.
-Unless the kernel is resource-starved, it will handle these writes efficiently.
+Unless the kernel is resource- starved, it will handle these writes efficiently.

 #### Memory management
 The C Agent's memory use is proportional to the amount of data sent.
 The libc allocator `malloc` (and `free`) is used extensively.
 The dominant memory cost is user-provided data, including custom attributes, events, and metric names.

 #### Elevated privileges (sudo)
 By default the logs will be saved in "/var/log/newrelic/c_agent.log" and needs elevated privileges to execute properly.
 To avoid running the application with these privileges have the log files saved in a location that can be written to by the current user.